Toccata and Fugue in D minor, BWV 565: Anterior version hypothesis and reconstructions

 The other hypothesis elaborated by Williams is that BWV 565 may have been a transcription of a lost solo violin piece.
 Parallel octaves and the preponderance of thirds and sixths may be explained by a transcriber's attempt to fill in harmony which, if preserved as is, would be inadequately thin on a pipe organ.
 This is corroborated by the fact that the subject of the fugue, and certain passages (such as bars 12–15), are evidently inspired by string music.
 Bach is known to have transcribed solo violin works for organ at least twice: the first movement of the Partita in E major for solo violin, BWV 1006, was converted by Bach into the solo organ part of the opening movement of the cantata Wir danken dir, Gott, wir danken dir, BWV 29.
 Bach also transcribed the Fugue movement of Sonata in G minor for solo violin, BWV 1001, as the second half of Prelude and Fugue in D minor for organ, BWV 539.

 This notion inspired a new theory of adaptation: the reconstruction.
 Reconstructions have been applied to several other works by Bach, with variable success.
 A reconstruction for violin has been played by Jaap Schröder and Simon Standage.
 The violinist Andrew Manze produced his own reconstruction, also in A minor, which he has performed and recorded.
 In 2000, Mark Argent proposed a scordatura five-stringed cello instead.
 Williams proposed a violoncello piccolo or a five-stringed cello as alternative possibilities in 2003.
 A new violin version was created by scholar Bruce Fox-Lefriche in 2004.
 In 2005, Eric Lewin Altschuler wrote that if the first version of BWV 565 was written for a stringed instrument the most likely candidate would have been a lute.
+Yet another violin version was created by Chad Kelly and performed by Rachel Podger on her 2022 album Tutta Sola.

 In 1997, Bernhard Billeter proposed a harpsichord toccata original, which was deemed unlikely by Williams.
 However, Billeter's argument makes authorship by Bach more likely: Bach's harpsichord toccatas (most of them early works) have simplistic elements and quirks similar to BWV 565.
 Bach's early keyboard works, especially the free ones like Preludes and Toccatas, cannot always be clearly separated into organ pieces and harpsichord pieces.
-Spitta had already remarked on the similarity between a passage in BWV 565 and one in the harpsichord Prelude BWV 921, Robert Marshall compares the continuation patterns and sequences of the harpsichord Toccata BWV 911, and the Fugue theme of the harpsichord Toccata BWV 914, with the same of BWV 565.
+Spitta had already remarked on the similarity between a passage in BWV 565 and one in the harpsichord Prelude BWV 921; Robert Marshall compares the continuation patterns and sequences of the harpsichord Toccata BWV 911, and the Fugue theme of the harpsichord Toccata BWV 914, with the same of BWV 565.